-As the operator of the lending Marketplace, we take the debt collection process very seriously.
-We manage any delinquent accounts through our own in house Collections team and our outsource partner, Dun & Bradstreet.
+As the operator of the lending platform, we take the debt collection process very seriously.
+Harmoney's own in-house collections team manages any delinquent accounts.

 How does Harmoney handle collections?

-We follow an industry defined process, whereby we proactively contact the Borrower whose repayment dishonours via SMS, email, and telephone to attempt to get them back on track.
-We manage these delinquent accounts through our own in house collections team and our outsource partner, Dun & Bradstreet.
+We follow Responsible Lending principles and an industry defined process, to proactively contact borrowers who have repayment defaults, via SMS, email, and telephone to attempt to get them back on track.
+We manage these delinquent accounts through our own in house collections team.
 By utilising two teams, we are able to ensure maximum performance and results.

-If we are unable to collect from the Borrower within 120 days, the loan is considered defaulted and moves into a "charged off" status.
+If we are unable to collect the debt from the borrower within 120 days, the loan moves into a "charged off" status.
 In some cases, loans may not be charged off at 120 days if there is a reasonable likelihood of payments being made.
-If any payments are made after a loan becomes charged off, the funds are transferred to the Lenders, as they still hold a beneficial interest in the Borrower's loan.
+If any payments are made after a loan becomes charged off, the funds are transferred to the Lenders, as they still hold a beneficial interest in the loan.

-We proactively start communicating with Borrowers 5 days prior to a repayment being due.
-Many of our Borrowers use a direct debit to pay their loan, but for those who don't, these reminders help to ensure repayments are made on time.
+We proactively start communicating with borrowers 5 days prior to the due date for a repayment.
+Many of our borrowers use direct debit to make their repayments, but for those who don't, these reminders help to ensure repayments are made on time.

 We understand that there will always be unexpected life events that can create disruptions and sometimes payments get missed.
-In the first 5 days Harmoney will make an attempt to contact the delinquent Borrower via:
+In the first 5 days Harmoney will contact the delinquent Borrower via:

 - Email (first written notice)

-Over this time period, further attempts will be made by the Collections team to contact the Borrower and arrange for immediate repayment.
-During this period a second written notice will be sent to the delinquent Borrower warning them of the consequences of late repayments.
+Over this time period, further attempts will be made by the Collections team to contact the borrower and arrange for immediate repayment.
+During this period a second written notice will be sent to the delinquent borrower informing them of the consequences of late repayments.

-It is at this point that Harmoney will consider sharing the repayment delinquency with New Zealand’s Credit Bureaus as part of CCR.
+It is at this point that Harmoney will consider sharing the repayment delinquency with New Zealand’s Credit Bureau as part of CCR.

-Over this time period, further attempts will be made by the Collections team to contact the Borrower and arrange for immediate repayment.
-During this period a third written notice will be sent to the delinquent Borrower warning them of the consequences of late repayments, including, but not limited to:
+Over this time period, further attempts will be made by the Collections team to contact the borrower and arrange for immediate repayment.
+During this period a third written notice will be sent to the delinquent borrower informing them of the consequences of late repayments, including, but not limited to:

 - Written Letter of Notice